 They also add culturally relevant vocabulary from the countries where the languages are spoken, so you are learning more than just words and phrases.

 At the end of the day, if you want to get to a true intermediate/advanced level you will need to supplement Pimsleur with real conversations, studying the written language, and reading.

 If you are able to consistently make yourself practice, Pimsleur is a great way to start off learning important words and phrases and get yourself comfortable speaking a new language.

 You will also have had the opportunity to practice speaking on your own, which should ease some of the anxiety you may have about talking to someone else in the language for the first time.

 The bottom line…

-Overall, I highly recommend Pimsleur as a quality audio program that will teach you important vocabulary, phrases, and help you gain confidence with your pronunciation.
+Overall, I highly recommend Pimsleur as a quality audio program that will teach you important vocabulary, phrases, and help you gain confidence speaking Spanish.

 It's one of my go-to resources to start speaking a language or brush up on my conversation skills.